 Vacationing in Europe is all about intriguing wine discoveries.
 Here’s a #corbieres red blend of semi-dried #syrah , #grenache and #carignan.
 First pour reveals a rich nose of raisins with a touch of toasted oak and vanilla.
 It’s a full-bodied red and like many wines of France, I find it really improves after a day after uncorking.
-This wine held up well paired with lamb masala curry. — a year ago
+This wine held up well paired with lamb masala curry. — 2 years ago

 Black raspberry & ripe red plum.
 Excellent value #corbieres — 4 years ago

 Friday night, what should I pick up at the neighborhood PCC?
 Why, this little Languedoc red blend, and on sale?
 Well, ok then!
 This bottle is 40% Grenache, 30% Carignan, 30% Syrah from the Corbières-Boutenac AOC, with the Boutenac terroir receiving AOC status in 2005.
 The wine region is in the south of France, nestled between the Mediterranean and the Spanish border with 95% of the wine coming out of Languedoc, and Corbières especially, being red wine.
 This specific winery has been operating since 1987, with grapes growing on and off on their farms since Roman times.
 The bottle has a sticker that indicates a gold medal place in the 2016 Concours des Grands Vins de France à Macon - not sure I'm on board with that, however paired with a rich spinach risotto with crispy leaks, it served its purpose nicely. ~$17 | #languedoc #corbieres #redblend